drduh/macOS-Security-and-Privacy-Guide/README.md

 Disable **Spotlight Suggestions** in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.

-Also disable **Bing Web Searches** in the Spotlight preferences to avoid your search queries being sent to Microsoft.
+Also, disable **Bing Web Searches** in the Spotlight preferences to avoid your search queries being sent to Microsoft.

 See [fix-macosx.com](https://web.archive.org/web/20180817061520/https://fix-macosx.com/) for detailed instructions.